 What does this mean?

 This doesn’t mean exploratory data analysis is misguided.
 Exploratory research is foundational to generating new hypotheses about the world.
 The key, then, is to use these hypotheses (e.g. the 18 “significant” findings from above) to motivate confirmatory research.
-If one of these 18 findings continues to be robust after more rigorously controlled conditions,

 There are also statistical remedies to p-hacking, most of which involve adjusting your significance threshold based on the number of statistical tests you run.
 These are called false discovery rate tests (Benjamini & Yekutieli, 2001).